bluebycode/vrandkode.resources/blog/hpc/readme.md

 ```

 * Vectorizing loop at sinc.c:58

-Compiler vectorise it but loop is just assignment.
+Compiler vectorise it but loop is just the assignment.
 ```
 for (i=0; i<N; i++)
     x[i] = 1.0; <-- assignment